 “Neuromyths” that are perpetuated by popular culture add to common misunderstandings about the brain and learning.
 Commercial “brain-based” products promising improved knowledge and cognition (often in an easy, fun manner) with no evidence behind their claims take advantage of neuromyths.
 Some common examples of such myths include thinking that individuals only use 10% of their brain, individuals are “left-brained” or “right-brained”, or that listening to music by Mozart will increase intelligence.
 One approach to linking education and neuroscience has been to give teachers and practitioners a better understanding of neuroscience so they can determine what findings from neuroscience research are scientifically rigorous and may be most applicable to their classroom practice (Dubinsky, 2010).

 If practitioners, parents, and administrators have a better understanding of how the brain works, they can help resist the “brain enhancing” products that have been inaccurately labeled as “backed by brain sciences” by marketing departments (Pasquinelli, 2012).
 Many of these products have not had rigorous testing and may or may not work.
 There are potential products that could help people learn or help them focus their executive function abilities.
-Eventually, research from neuroimaging could help create educational interventions for reading and mathematics (e.g., Boets et al, 2013; Hoeft, et al, 2011; Schlagger & McCandliss, 2007) but effective off-the-shelf products do not yet exist.
+Ideally, research from neuroimaging could help create educational interventions for reading and mathematics (e.g., Boets et al, 2013; Hoeft, et al, 2011; Schlagger & McCandliss, 2007) but much of this research is still in development.
 However, there is a need to make sure that we make changes based on evidence and understand if they work in classrooms and what they bring to the learning process.
 In this, teachers and learning scientists should be an integral part of the process.
 Cyberlearning research opens the door for studying the promise and efficacy of applying new neuroscience technologies and methods in real world learning situations, including classrooms and informal settings.

 Examples of NSF Cyberlearning projects that overlap with topics discussed in this primer.